-While designing point mutants to disrupt the interactions between the ARNT PAS-B domain and other binding partners, we fortuitously discovered that the Y456T variant existed in a slow conformational equilibrium between two equally-populated conformations (Evans et al., 2009).
-Solution NMR studies revealed that the new conformation primarily differs from the native fold by a $\pm 3$ slip in register and accompanying inversion of the central I $\beta$ -strand (Figure 1b); hence,

-- we termed the conformations "WT" and "SLIP."
-Interestingly, the SLIP conformation does not bind HIF-2α PAS-B (Evans et al., 2009), consistent with the involvement of the ARNT PAS-B beta sheet in this interaction (Scheuermann et al., 2009; Wu et al., 2015).
-We subsequently discovered 105 ų of interconnected internal cavities in a high-resolution WT crystal structure (Guo et al., 2013), which are likely to have collapsed in the SLIP conformation (Figure 1b) (Xu et al., 2021).
-Additionally, interconversion between the two conformations appears to require global unfolding, as revealed by data - 75 from a combination of solution NMR approaches, spanning real-time NMR (Evans and Gardner, 2009) to high-pressure perturbation of the equilibrium (Xu et al., 2021) and as might be expected from the large number of hydrogen bonds disrupted by the beta-strand slip (Supplementary Figure S1).
+- While designing point mutants to disrupt the interactions between the ARNT PAS-B domain and other binding partners, we fortuitously discovered that the Y456T variant existed in a slow conformational equilibrium between two equally-populated conformations (Evans et al., 2009).
+Solution NMR studies revealed that the new conformation primarily differs from the native fold by a +3 slip in register and accompanying inversion of the central Iβ-strand (Figure 1b); hence, we termed the conformations "WT" and "SLIP."
+Interestingly, the SLIP conformation does not bind HIF-2α PAS-B (Evans et al., 2009), consistent with the involvement of the ARNT PAS-B beta sheet in this interaction (Scheuermann et al., - 70 2009;Wu et al., 2015).
+With a combination of solution NMR approaches, spanning real-time NMR (Evans and Gardner, 2009) to high-pressure perturbation of the equilibrium (Xu, 2020), we have discovered that the interconversion between WT and SLIP conformations likely requires global unfolding, as might be expected from the large number of hydrogen bonds disrupted by the conformational slip.

-Figure 1 - ARNT PAS-B structure in the WT and SLIP conformations. (a) Schematic of the ARNT PAS-B wildtype solution structure (PDB:1X0O (Card et al., 2005)), highlighting the F444, F446, and Y456 residues with space-filling representations.
-Internal cavities unique to the WT conformation (total volume: 105 ų) identified from a subsequent crystal structure (PDB:4EQ1 (Guo et al., 2013)) are shown in grey wireframe.
-A TEV protease site was inserted to the HI loop as part of this study, the insertion site in labelled in pink. (b) Schematics of the Iβ-strand residues in ARNT PAS-B wildtype (blue sticks) and F444Q/F446A/Y456T (orange sticks; PDB:2K7S (Evans et al., 2009)) structures.
-The external (solvent) face is above each strand and the internal side is below each strand.
-The location of the WT-specific internal cavities shown for reference in both WT and F444Q/F446A/Y456T.
+Figure 1 - ARNT PAS-B structure in the WT and SLIP conformations. (a) Schematic of the ARNT PAS-B wildtype solution structure (PDB code: 1X00, (Card et al., 2005)), with the F444, F446, and Y456 residues mutated in aspects of this work shown as space-filling representations. (b) Schematics of the ARNT PAS-B wildtype (blue) and F444Q/F446A/Y456T (yellow; PDB code: 2K7S, (Evans et al., 2009)) structures, with a 90° rotated view from panel (a).
+I β -strand residues in both conformations are highlighted as sticks and labelled.